jedwood/optimize-mobile-bandwidth/README.md

 > Exploring some lesser-known techniques for lightening the cargo between server and mobile device

-### Internet like it's 1999
+## Internet like it's 1999
 June 28, 2007 was a good day to be a web developer.
 The promise of ubiquitous "high speed" internet was almost a reality, at least in many markets.
 [Charlie](http://www.youtube.com/watch?v=_OBlgSz8sSM) had just gone viral.
 Our attention shifted from uglifying compressed progressive jpegs to the possibilities of streaming HD video.

 The next day, the first iPhone was released.
 That, as Apple simply put it, changed everything.

-### Fly-by of the Basics
+Today, 4G LTE can provide some impressive speeds.
+But if you're like me, and every smartphone owner I know, and every commenter on the Internet, full-bar 4G heaven is not a permanent residence.

-Google provides an [extensive guide](https://developers.google.com/speed/) on making the web faster.
-Combining minified JS and CSS files is common practice, as are carefully configured cache settings and the use of CDNs.
-This post takes a look at ways you might be able to squeeze and shave a few more KB for those low-bandwidth situations where it actually matters.
-And of course we'll be viewing all of this through Node.js colored lenses.
+So maybe you went with a native iOS app to get the most performance, and now a spotty 3G connection is your bottleneck.
+What are some ways to speed things up a bit and make your app feel faster?
+Let's look at some techniques for those low-bandwidth situations where every KB matters.
+These techniques fall within three strategies: make fewer network calls, make them smaller, and delay them.

-### The Setup
+## Benchmark and monitor
+Before we start, let's make sure we can track our progress.
 Browser consoles include network inspecting tools, but when I really need to dissect HTTP I turn to [Charles](http://www.charlesproxy.com/)

 ![Charles Proxy logo of a vase](http://www.charlesproxy.com/static/img/charles_hdr.png)